fanhuan/script/_posts/2014-04-09-git-setup-ubuntu.md

 	git stash branch branch.name # create a branch, get the stashed work, apply changes,
 	  # drop stashed work if success.

+#### Pull from Github to update
+You can simply use `git pull` to update your local project from Github.
+If you changed something in your local project, and want to apply the online update first before you push your changes.
+You can use `git fetch origin` and then `git rebase origin`.
+This will include online changes whereas keep your changes on top.

 #### Push to Github

-GO to [github](https://github.com/), login, create a new repository, and follow their instruction.
+Go to [github](https://github.com/), login, create a new repository, and follow their instruction.

 ## Reference